MobileScapes EA Geofences Library FAQs

 A road or railroad runs through my geofence; does this impact the accuracy of my visitor data?

 When a greenspace geofence intersects with major roads, highways, or railroads, buffer sizes ranging from 10 to 22 metres are assigned according to road types.
-For all other sub-categories, where a road or railroad runs through the geofence, these cannot be separated from the use itself and present some risk that noise from the road/railroad could be introduced.
+For all other sub-categories, where a road or railroad runs through the geofence, these cannot be separated from the use itself and could present some risk of noise from the road/railroad being introduced.

 Could my geofence include foot traffic or car traffic from a nearby road or sidewalk?